Building a Stud Wall Cost

 As mentioned before, the size of the room is also important to note as a painter will probably need some help if the job is much larger than usual in which case you’ll need to also consider the other person.

-Thankfully, the job doesn’t take up too much time and can be done in about 3-4 hours.
+Thankfully, the job doesn’t take up too much time and can be done in about 3 to 4 hours.

 This is another important part of the renovation process as this helps to further protect the walls and make it easier to decorate.

-On average, a plasterer will charge about £100-£200 for a job which should take less than six hours.
+On average, the cost to plaster a room is about £100 to £200 for a job which should take less than six hours.

 But, just like other jobs, there are a few factors that could increase the price, including the size of the job and the location of the property.